Bayesian regression tree models for causal inference: regularization, confounding, and heterogeneous effects: Discussion

 \subsection{Connections to doubly robust estimation}

 Our combination of propensity score estimation and outcome modeling is superficially reminiscent of doubly robust estimation \citep{bang2005doubly}, where propensity score and outcome regression models are combined to yield consistent estimates of finite dimensional treatment effects, provided at least one model is correctly specified.
 We do not claim our approach is doubly robust, however, and in all of our examples above we use the natural Bayesian estimates of (conditional) average treatment effects rather than doubly robust versions.

-The motivation behind our approach is in fact quite different than that behind doubly robust estimation: RIC is fundamentally a finite sample phenomenon, and including the estimated propensity score is an effort to improve the finite sample performance of the estimated outcome regression model.
-The two approaches are complementary -- if the outcome regression is more accurate in finite samples, similar benefits should accrue to a doubly robust estimator computed from the outcome regression estimates.
+Empirically these seem to have good frequency properties.
+The motivation behind our approach (the parameterization and including an estimate of the propensity score) is in fact quite different than that behind doubly robust estimation, as we are not focused on consistency under partial misspecification, nor obtaining parametric rates of convergence for the ATE/ATT, but rather on regularizing in a way that avoids RIC.
+To our knowledge, none of the literature on doubly robust estimators explicitly considers bias-variance trade-off ideas in this way.